 It has begun.

 The speculation.
 The guessing.
-The anticipation and excitement that typically leads up to a very well-thought out response to the question everyone and their pet goat have started to ask based on the fact that my youngest child will be entering Kindergarten next fall.
+The anticipation and excitement that typically leads up to a very well-thought out response to the question everyone and their pet goat has started to ask based on the fact that my youngest child will be entering Kindergarten next fall.

 “So are you going to get a job?”